snehuha/Dark-Narratives/readme.md

 ## ✨ Overview

-**Infinite Story** is a full-stack AI-powered storytelling web application that allows users to generate immersive stories across multiple genres in real time.
+**Dark Narratives** is a full-stack AI-powered storytelling web application that allows users to generate immersive stories across multiple genres in real time.

 Users can choose a genre, enter a story prompt, and instantly receive AI-generated narratives tailored to their imagination.
 The platform combines creative storytelling with modern web technologies to create an engaging and interactive experience.